 1. Drape Around

-A dupatta draping technique that not only makes you look smart and but also keeps you warm.
+A dupatta draping technique that not only makes you look smart but also keeps you warm.
 If you are dealing with big cotton or linen dupattas, here’s something that takes the attention away from the dress.

 2. Elbow Style